sderosiaux/how-i-stay-updated/README.md

 - hackernews: often interesting topics and links.
 I go to the main website too, for the best.
 - dribble: because designers are doing cool stuff :-)

+# Bookmarks

+I have a special folder "TO READ" where I bookmarked for later.
+Before I was able to be stable around 10.
+Right now, I have like >100 insides.
+Always read some on evenings.

 # Websites

 - https://news.ycombinator.com/best: hackernews bests. often awesome or very interesting.